Chiark-Collective/covertreex/docs/RESIDUAL_EPICS_2025.md

 We’re at a fork: finish correctness parity, then chase performance along two axes (Numba + Rust).
 This doc tracks three epics to keep scope clear and benchmarkable.

+**Baseline correction (2025-11-25):** The previously cited ~40k q/s Python “gold” run was invalid (it measured Euclidean distance over 1D indices and returned sequential IDs).
+The current trustworthy baseline for *correct* residual queries is the Rust parity path at ~8k q/s on the 32k/1k/k=50 suite.
+Update future tables against this baseline until the Numba pruning patch lands.

 ---

 ## Epic 1 — Parity Lock & Cross-Engine Correctness